Boom! (1968 film): Plot

 In her complex of villas wired for sound, so she can at any moment resume her dictation, Flora is dictating her memoirs detailing her multiple marriages, and her affair with her only love - a now-deceased poet.
 She is interrupted when her guard dogs attack Christopher as he climbs the cliff side to her estate.
-She has her secretary Miss Black, (whom she calls 'Blackie' throughout the film), set him up in a villa for him to recuperate.
-She also provides him with a samurai warrior’s robe, with accomanying sword, to wear in lieu of his clothes that had been shredded from the dog attack.
+She has her secretary Miss Black (whom she calls 'Blackie' throughout the film), set him up in a villa for him to recuperate.
+She also provides him with a samurai warrior's robe, with accompanying sword, to wear in lieu of his clothes that had been shredded from the dog attack.

-She invites The Witch of Capri (Coward), to dinner on her terrace.
-The 'Witch' informs her of Christopher’s nickname and his history of visiting the dying shortly before their demise.
+She invites The Witch of Capri, to dinner on her terrace.
+The 'Witch' informs her of Christopher's nickname and his history of visiting the dying shortly before their demise.
 Flora becomes convinced that he indeed may be an omen of her own impending doom, though she is in denial of it.
 Christopher meanwhile flagrantly seduces Miss Black, whose husband had died the year previously.

-The interaction between Goforth and Flanders forms the backbone for the rest of the film, with both of the major characters voicing lines of dialogue that carry allegorical and Symbolist significance, such as Flora’s speech to The Witch about present moments becoming instant memories and Christopher speaking about the sound of the ocean waves signifying the sound of each moment people are still alive (the titular “boom”).
+The interaction between Goforth and Flanders forms the backbone for the rest of the film, with both of the major characters voicing lines of dialogue that carry allegorical and Symbolist significance, such as Flora's speech to The Witch about present moments becoming instant memories, and Christopher speaking about the crash of the waves on the cliffs signifying "the shock of each moment of still being alive"—the titular "Boom!"

 The movie mingles respect and contempt for human beings who, like Goforth, continue to deny their own death, even as it draws closer and closer.
 It examines how these characters can enlist and redirect their fading erotic drive into the reinforcement of this denial.

 Flora begins to become enamored by Christopher, as well as terrified of him.
 She fluctuates between emotional vulnerability and being bombastic and heated.
 She drives Miss Black to quit her secretarial job and grows weaker as the day turns into night.

-As she lies in bed dying, Christopher takes her huge diamond ring (a symbol of taking away his “victim’s” life), and tells her a story of how he helped an old man with low quality of life drown and end his suffering.
+As she lies in bed dying, Christopher tells her a story of how he helped an old man with low quality of life drown and end his suffering.
+As he speaks, he takes her huge diamond ring—a symbol of taking away his "victim’s" life, but also of relieving her of earthly concerns.
 Flora dies following the speech and Christopher throws her ring off the cliff.
-The film ends with the sight of waves crashing and Christopher murmuring, “Boom.”
+The film ends with the sight of waves crashing and Christopher murmuring, "Boom!"